cjacks04/cjacks04.github.io/index.md

     </div>
     <div class="home-research-copy">
       <h3>Algorithmic and Data Justice</h3>
-      <p>Jackson examines how algorithmic and data-driven systems can better reflect community values, especially in high-stakes public contexts.
+      <p>How algorithmic and data-driven systems can better reflect community values, especially in high-stakes public contexts.
 This work includes participatory AI auditing, normative reasoning, fairness, and public perspectives on responsible data use.</p>
     </div>
   </section>